Pierre-Lannoy/wp-decalog/README.md

 A full-featured logger, PSR-3 compliant, for WordPress.

-This plugin is currently in development and so may be subject to significant change.
+This plugin is currently in wp.org submission process and so may be subject to significant change.